Sentilix/sota-classic/README.md

 # SotA - State of the Art
 ...
 The next step in DKP!

-Note: This version for WoW Classic is in an early Alpha stage.
+**Note: This version for WoW Classic is in an early Alpha stage.**

-DKP works, but rest is most likely b roken (it's untested!)
+DKP works, but rest is most likely broken (it's untested!).
+Keep checking for updates :-)

 Contents